Web8080/Ecommerce_Sales_Analytics/STATISTICAL_ANALYSIS_SUMMARY.md

 ##  COMPLETE!

-**All statistical analyses mentioned in your CV are now fully implemented and ready to run!**

 You can:
 1. Run the complete analysis: `python src/statistical_analysis.py`
 2. Use individual functions in Jupyter notebooks
 3. Integrate into dashboards or reports
-4. Discuss confidently in interviews
-5. Show visualizations in your portfolio

 ---